lulab/exSEEK_docs/README.md

 For easy installation, you can use the docker image we provide: [exSEEK Docker Image](https://hub.docker.com/r/ltbyshi/exseek)

-If you would like to manually set up the environment, please follow the [requirements](https://exseek.gitbook.io/docs/installation)
+Alternatively, you can use use singularity or udocker to run the container for Linux kernel < 3 or if you don't have permission to use docker.

 ## exSEEK modules